Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 • Usually used for long-term goals.
 Investing may help you reach long-term goals, such as paying for a child’s education or planning for retirement.

 • Longer wait to access invested funds.
-When you invest your money, depending on the type of investment, it may take longer to access your money compared to a savings account.
+When you invest your money, depending on the type of investment, it often takes longer to access your money compared to a savings account.

-• Always involves risk.
+• Involves risk.
 Investing does not guarantee a return, and it is possible to lose some or all of the funds invested.

 • Earnings potential.
-Investments typically have the potential for higher return than a savings account.
+Investments typically have the potential for higher return or higher interest rate than a savings account.

 Get prepared if you’re planning to invest